-Table 2-17 describes the Virtex®-7, KintexTM-7, and Virtex-6 FPGA Aurora 64B/66B core clock ports.
-In GTX/GTH transceiver designs, the reference clock can be from GTXQ/GTHQ, which is a differential input clock for each GTX/GTH tile.
-The reference clock for a GTX/GTH tile is provided through the CLKIN port.
+Table 2-13 describes the Virtex®-7 and Kintex®-7 FPGA Aurora 64B/66B core clock ports.
+In GTX/GTH transceiver designs, the reference clock can be from GTXQ/GTHQ, which is a differential input clock for each GTX/GTH transceiver.
+The reference clock for a GTX/GTH transceiver is provided through the CLKIN port.

-Table 2-17: Clock Ports for a Virtex-6, Virtex-7, and Kintex-7 FPGA Aurora 64B/66B Core
+Table 2-13: Clock Ports for a Virtex-7 and Kintex-7 FPGA Aurora 64B/66B Core

-Name Direction Description DCM_NOT_LOCKED/ MMCM_NOT_LOCKED Input If a PLL is used to generate clocks for the Aurora 64B/66B core, the DCM_NOT_LOCKED/MMCM_NOT_LOCKED signal should be connected to the inverse of the PLL LOCKED signal.
+Name Direction n Description MMCM_NOT_LOCKED Input If a MMCM is used to generate clocks for the Aurora 64B/66B core, the MMCM_NOT_LOCKED signal should be connected to the inverse of the PLL LOCKED signal of the serial transceiver PLL.
 The clock modules provided with the Aurora 64B/66B core use the PLL for clock division.
-The DCM_NOT_LOCKED/MMCM_NOT_LOCKED signal from the clock module should be connected to the DCM_NOT_LOCKED/MMCM_NOT_LOCKED signal on the Aurora 64B/66B core.
+The MMCM_NOT_LOCKED signal from the clock module should be connected to the MMCM_NOT_LOCKED signal on the Aurora 64B/66B core.
 USER_CLK Input Parallel clock shared by the Aurora 64B/66B core and the user application.
 The USER_CLK is the output of a BUFG whose input is derived from TX_OUT_CLK.
-The rate is one fourth the rate of TX_OUT_CLK, which is determined by the clock rate settings of the serial transceivers in the core.
-TX_OUT_CLK Output Clock signal from Virtex-6 FPGA GTX/GTH transceivers or Virtex-7/ Kintex-7 GTX transceiver.
+See the related transceiver user guide/data sheet for rate related information.
+TX_OUT_CLK Output Clock signal from Virtex-7/Kintex-7 device GTX/GTH transceiver.
 The GTX/GTH transceiver generates TX_OUT_CLK from its reference clock based on its PLL speed setting.
-This clock, when buffered, should be used as the user clock for logic connected to the Aurora 64B/66B core.
-SHIM_CLK Input Parallel clock used by the internal synchronization logic of the serial transceivers in the Aurora 64B/66B core.
-SHIM_CLK is double the rate of USER_CLK.
-Note: This clock is not available for Virtex-6 FPGA GTH transceivers and Virtex-7/Kintex-7 FPGA GTX transceivers.
+This clock should be buffered and used to generate the user clock for logic connected to the Aurora 64B/66B core.
 SYNC_CLK Input Parallel clock used by internal synchronization logic of the serial transceivers in the Aurora 64B/66B core.
-SYNC_CLK is double the rate of SHIM_CLK.
+This clock is provided as the TXUSRCLK to the transceiver interface.
+SYNC_CLK is used as TXUSERCLK and USER_CLK is TXUSRCLK2.
+SYNC_CLK is double the rate of USER_CLK.
+See the related transceiver user guide/data sheet for rate related information.
 PLL_LOCK Output Active-High, asserted when TX_OUT_CLK is stable.
 When this signal is deasserted (Low), circuits using TX_OUT_CLK should be held in reset.

-For more details on the clock interface, see Clocking, page 29.
+For more details on the clock interface, see Clocking, page 53.